 - Ability to pay

 Awards vary by state and by the court, but if you earn significantly more than your spouse and you’re unwilling to help them set up a new household without court-mandated payments, then you may be sued for spousal support.
-To calculate your alimony in NJ here is your Alimony calculator NJ
+To calculate your alimony in NJ here and know is your Alimony calculator NJ

 What If My Ex-Spouse Was Abusive?